Support our work by becoming our Patron! Learn More

 3. Broiling & Grilling

 These cooking methods are essentially the same, with the only difference being gravity.
-Both methods depend on heat transfer via heat to heat up food.
+Both methods depend on heat transfer via heat to heat food.
 The primary flavor compounds are created during the heating of the food and marinade before cooking it.

 Like sauté, the heating system in the food advances from its exterior to its core through conduction, The more tender cuts of meat are utilized as these, as they lack any connective tissue.